 I recently posted my mother’s recipe for Chicken Cacciatore where I mentioned that she always serves this dish with her homemade cavatelli.
 Since then I’ve had several requests for this recipe.
 In reality, I’ve never made my own cavatelli until now and I can’t believe how easy it is!

 All you need are two ingredients (unless you count the salt): semolina flour and water.
 That’s it!
+In fact this is the same eggless pasta dough that is used to make several pasta shapes including busiate and orecchiette.

-And you don’t necessarily need the gnocchi board to shape them.
+And you don’t necessarily need a gnocchi board to shape them.
 It’s just that I find they look so pretty with the ridges, wouldn’t you agree?
 But you can simply roll them with your fingers just like my mother does.
 I’ll show you how to do that further below.

 What is semolina?